LunaSare/spring2023-data-science/lectures/lecture_data_tables.md

   sqrt()
 ```

-At the end of the operation, the assignment goes from right to left:
+&#10145;&#65039; At the end of the operation, the assignment goes from left to right:

 ```r
 result <- c(1, 2, 3, NA) |>